ascott1/ethical-web-dev/web-apps-that-work-everywhere/03-responsive-design.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

 The most basic approach to responsive media to scale our images and other media elements to the width of their parent container.
-We can create a `style.css` file and apply a `max-width: 100%` to media objects to ensure that they never overflow beyond the container width.
+In our CSS file we apply a `max-width: 100%` to media objects to ensure that they never overflow beyond the container width.
 In chapter 4, we will explore how to serve various image sizes depending on browser context.

 ```
 img,